ashleynilo/fprime/docs/documentation/user-manual/design/numerical-types.md

 printf("Index %" PRI_PlatformIndexType ".
 Min %" PRI_PlatformIndexType, index, std::numeric_limits<PlatformIndexType>::min());
 ```

-!!! note
+> [!NOTE]
-    in order for F´ to compile without warnings it is necessary that each of the platform types are elements in the set of integers supplied by the C standard integers header (`stdint.h`). i.e. each type must be an `int8_t`, `int16_t`, `int32_t`, `int64_t` or unsigned variants.
+> in order for F´ to compile without warnings it is necessary that each of the platform types are elements in the set of integers supplied by the C standard integers header (`stdint.h`). i.e. each type must be an `int8_t`, `int16_t`, `int32_t`, `int64_t` or unsigned variants.
 On some compilers `int` and `unsigned int` are not members of that set and on those platforms it is imperative that both `PlatformIntType` and `PlatformUIntType` be set to some fixed size type instead.

 ### Configurable Integer Types